akbyrd/akbyrd.github.io/content/posts/0-hello-world/index.md

 ### Picking a Theme

 I want a fairly minimal blog.
-As I mentioned, [Alex Kladov's blog](https://matklad.github.io/) was a source of inspiration.
+[Alex Kladov's blog](https://matklad.github.io/) was a source of inspiration.
 I think it's a relatively common style - a straight list of articles and not much else.
 There are plenty of themes for Hugo and [PaperMod](https://themes.gohugo.io/themes/hugo-papermod/) stood out as a good starting point, but that didn't last long.

 One of the entirely arbitrary things I wanted was switching between light mode and dark mode to happen smoothly.
 Not for any other reason than I was curious how to do it (answer: CSS transitions).
 I started looking through the theme to figure out how the color swap worked so I could modify it.
 Because Go templates and Hugo were still pretty foreign at this point, I found it tedious.
 So I deleted it to make my own theme instead.
 With [blackjack and hookers](https://www.youtube.com/watch?v=e35AQK014tI).
 It's a bit hard to estimate, but maybe 40% of the time making the blog went into the theme.
 While it looks minimal, there are some nifty features scattered about.